Y0Z0R4/Y0Z0R4/README.md

 - 🔭 I’m currently working on Yozoraxia
 - 📫 How to reach me: Discord (yozorafn_)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have been diagnosed with depression
+- ⚡ Sad fact: I have been diagnosed with depression